warrickbayman/Loom/readme.md

 The `isBetween` method is also accepts a second boolean parameter to specify if the the limits should be inclusive or exclusive.
 By default, `isBetween` is exclusive of the limits.
 In otherwords, if the value you are checking is equal to the upper limit, the result will be `false`.

+You can get `isBetween` to include the limits in the comparrison by passing a boolean `true` as the third parameter:

 ```php
 $loom = Loom::make()->fromSeconds(120);